PHILADELPHIA REFLECTIONS

 The Rhine River

 What's at the summit is not a notch, however, it's a bowl.
-Out of this bowl flow the three main rivers of the eastern seaboard, the Hudson, the Delaware and the Susquehanna.
-The effect resembles what is said of Switzerland: The Rhine, the Rhone, Danube and Po; They rise in the Alps, and away they go.
+Out of this bowl flow the three main rivers of the eastern seaboard, the Hudson, Delaware, and the Susquehanna.
+The effect resembles what is said of Switzerland: The Rhine, the Rhone, Danube, and Po; They rise in the Alps, and away they go.
 The highway from Kingston runs along a creek which flows into the Hudson.
-At the top of the bowl are some nice dairy farms scattered along ten miles which drain into the Delaware.
+At the top of the bowl are some nice dairy farms scattered along ten miles which drain into Delaware.
 The East Branch and the West Branch of the Delaware River are scarcely more than creeks at this point.
-At Delhi and Andes there is a further rise in the mountains, and then a long twisting decline as you follow a branch of a branch of the Susquehanna down to its junction at Oneonta.
+At Delhi and Andes there is a further rise in the mountains, and then along twisting decline as you follow a branch of the Susquehanna down to its junction at Oneonta.
 As you cross the top of the ten-mile mesa you have perceived the answer to a natural question: how did those German families get across the big wide Delaware River that runs between Kingston on the Hudson -- and Cooperstown, where the Susquehanna begins?
 The answer is pretty evident.
-The Delaware, while a mile wide at Philadelphia, narrows down to two little creeks on this mountain plateau.
-The Susquehanna system on one side, and Hudson on the other, have swallowed up the Delaware watershed between them.
+Delaware, while a mile wide at Philadelphia, narrows down to two little creeks on this mountain plateau.
+The Susquehanna system on one side and Hudson on the other have swallowed up the Delaware watershed between them.
 This might well have seemed a nice place for the German settlers to set up a few dairy farms, but it probably was an even more ideal place for the Iroquois to set up headquarters.
-Their favorite style of warfare was to occupy the high ground, and make lightning raids (or quick escapes) on canoes down the various rivers starting from their origins.
+Their favorite style of warfare was to occupy the high ground and make lightning raids (or quick escapes) on canoes down the various rivers starting from their origins.
 If it's of any interest, Charles Evans Hughes began his law practice in Delhi, and a lot of the town boys were killed at the battle of Antietam, thus illustrating the unwisdom of recruiting whole towns into regiments.

 Down the mountain we go, into the broad Susquehanna valley.
 It was probably troublesome to manage wagons down a mountainside.
 But from here on the German families could stop walking, and float.